 - separate tools for endpoint management and protection, data loss prevention and user behavior monitoring.

 That's in addition to widely used technologies such as antivirus software, firewalls, virtual private networks (VPNs) and tools that support access control, email filtering, data encryption, network security monitoring, intrusion prevention, vulnerability scanning, penetration testing and other cybersecurity functions.
-The available tools include a plethora of open source cybersecurity software options, five of which are highlighted in an article by Karen Scarfone, principal consultant at Scarfone Cybersecurity.
+The available tools include a plethora of free cybersecurity software options, 20 of which are highlighted in an article that provides capsule descriptions of them.

 Programming languages are also important components of the cybersecurity toolkit.
-In an article on the value of coding for security pros, Mike Chapple, senior director of IT service delivery at the University of Notre Dame, details the potential cybersecurity uses of five popular programming languages and how to get started on learning them.
+In an article on the value of coding for security pros, Mike Chapple, teaching professor of IT, analytics and operations and academic director of the master's program in business analytics at the University of Notre Dame's Mendoza College of Business, details the potential cybersecurity uses of five popular programming languages and how to get started on learning them.

 Types of cyber attacks

-In an article on the most damaging types of cyber attacks, Cobb explains these six common ones:
+In an article on the most damaging types of cyber attacks, security author Michael Cobb explains 13 common ones, including the following among them:

 - Malware.
-Malicious software programs use social engineering tactics and other measures to fool users and evade security controls so they can install themselves surreptitiously on systems and devices.
-Examples include ransomware, Trojan horses and spyware.
+Malicious software programs use social engineering tactics and other measures to fool users and evade security controls so that they can install themselves surreptitiously on systems and devices.
+Examples include rootkits, Trojan horses, spyware and ransomware.
+The latter has become the most prominent type of malware and is separately covered by Cobb in more detail.

 - DDoS.
 These attacks seek to overwhelm targeted websites, servers and other systems with a flood of messages, connection requests or malformed packets.
 They can be used both for ransom demands and to disrupt business operations.